markwal/OctoPrint-GPX/README.md

 * Can't delete SD files for a similar reason
 * OctoPrint gets confused sometimes when using the LCD panel to make changes, we'll work on making it more robust
+* Can't cancel from OctoPrint when waiting for temperature during print.
+This is really an issue with the way OctoPrint expects reprap printers to work.
+If they are reporting "wait", no commands are sent to the printer.
+I'm working on a workaround.
 * Octoprint expects the g-code to be Reprap style.
 I haven't run accross all of the difficulties with this, but one is that when it runs across M109 it jumps to the wrong conclusion about what's going to happen next.